 Exploratory Analyses

-Eeriness, Perceived Humanness, Warmth and Attractiveness will be subject to a 7 (Character Type) x 6 (Motion Type) within participants ANOVA.
+Eeriness will be subject to a 7 (Character Type) x 6 (Motion Type) within participants ANOVA.
 If the main effects of Character Type or Motion Type, or the interaction between the two emerge, then follow-up tests will be carried out to interpret the findings.

-Interaction effects between Eeriness/Perceived Humanness/Attractiveness/Warmth and Acceptability will be carried out and interpret.

-Interaction effects between Human likeness ratings and Perceived Humanness will be carried out and interpret.

 Note: Greenhouse–Geisser corrections will be used for all tests in cases where violations of the sphericity assumption occur.

 Transformations: